-C. Knowledge and Performance Specifications
+C. Knowledge and Performance Specifications Expectations

-- 1. Equipment - a.
-Demonstrate the ability to set up antennas and relays, using available high points and ground planes; - b.
+- 1. Equipment - Demonstrate the ability to set up antennas and relays, using available high points and ground planes; - b.
 Describe the proper placement of antennas. - c.
 Assemble handheld radios, and properly handle sign-in/sign-out of such radios. - d.
 Change handheld radio batteries: - (1) Set up battery chargers; - (2) Identify and prioritize batteries for charging or sign-out; and - (3) Determine when battery charging is complete. - 2.
-FCC Rules and ASRC Communications Policies and SOP - a.
-Describe the FCC rules under which the ASRC operates: - (1) State the use and number of units allowed for each FCC licensed frequency used by the ASRC; - (2) Describe appropriate concerns with interference with other Nets; and - (3) Describe FCC rules pertinent to the ASRC. - b.
-Outline ASRC Communications Policies and SOP: - c.
-Describe the duties and responsibilities of Net Control; and - d.
+FCC Rules and communications protocols and ASRC Communications Policies and SOP - a.
+Describe the FCC rules under which the ASRC operates: - State the use and number of units allowed for each FCC licensed frequency used by the ASRC; - (2) Describe appropriate concerns with interference with other Nets; and - Describe FCC rules pertinent to the ASRC. - b.
+Outline common ASRC Communications Policies and SOPcommunications protocols as they relate to a SAR event; - e.
+Describe the duties and responsibilities of Net Control; and - d.c.
 Describe the ASRC Communications SOP.